 We are happy that you chose Texas Children's Health Plan for your family.
 Texas Children's Health Plan was founded in 1996 by Texas Children's Hospital.
 Texas Children's Health Plan is the nation's first managed care organization (MCO) created just for children.
 Texas Children's Health Plan has more than 500,000 members.
 The staff and group of over 1,200 provider groups, over 500 specialists and over 150 hospitals provide excellent service and patient care to our members.
 Texas Children's Health Plan also offers great services to pregnant women and adults.
 As a member, you will have use of programs for pregnant women and our disease management program for members with special health care needs.
-We also offer special events such as FREE soccer clinics and movie days for our members.
+In addition, we offer exclusive benefits and rewards for our members to enjoy with their families, such as reward cards for staying on top of their health, special events, a 24-hour nurse help line, and much more.